go to home page 28th Cambridge Scout Group

 The 28th On Safari to Ely

-We start at Jesus Green Lock in Cambridge on the banks of the Cam and follow the river 16½ miles to Ely and return by train.
-The Beavers accompany the group from Jesus Green across Midsummer Common past The Fort St George (St George's day is around a month after this hike), under Elizabeth Way bridge and along Riverside, across Stourbridge Common and over the footbridge to Chesterton, about 1¾ miles.
-The Beavers meet their parents here on Water Street near the Penny Ferry pub (used to be called the Pike and Eel).
-Someone should be selling cakes here, for those who remember some money.
+10am We start at Jesus Green Lock in Cambridge at 10am on the banks of the Cam and follow the river 16½ miles to Ely, returning by train.
+The Beavers accompany the group from Jesus Green across Midsummer Common past The Fort St George, under Elizabeth Way bridge and along Riverside where we can see the Cambridge Museum of Technology and the multi-coloured house for swifts, across Stourbridge Common and over the footbridge to Chesterton, about 1¾ miles or 28 lots of 100m.

-From there the rest of us take the towpath past Baits Bite Lock to The Bridge at Clayhithe (not far from Waterbeach railway station) where again we should hopefully find someone selling cakes.
-At The Bridge the plucky Cubs who have managed these first 5¾ miles will be collected by their parents and the second set of Cubs join us for the next leg, about 4½ miles.
-This takes us along the Riverbank National Walkway, past the sluice gates where the Cam meets the Ouse and alongside fields to the aptly named Five Miles From Anywhere Inn.
+12:30 We eat our packed lunches at The Bridge at Clayhithe (not far from Waterbeach railway station) where again we should hopefully find someone selling cakes.
+At The Bridge the plucky Cubs who have managed these first 6 miles (100 x 100m is 6¼ miles) can be collected by their parents or take the train home from nearby Waterbeach station.
+The next leg is about 4½ miles and takes us along the Fen Rivers Way, past the sluice gates where the Cam meets the Ouse and alongside fields to the aptly named Five Miles From Anywhere Inn (just after 3pm).

 Good luck!